 Instead of under-promise, over-deliver.
 Under-promising is wrong because it deflects from the authenticity part.
 So, I like to say manage expectations and over-deliver, that’s the way things have to go.
 You can’t under-promise, you just have to manage people’s expectations.
 That’s through your advertising, through branding and everything that goes into giving information about your product.
 Not everyone wants the same thing so once you realize that not every single person in the world is your potential customer, you really understand a majority of who comes to your restaurants.
 You can then start to curate and tailor your products and service specifically to them and then do that little thing that they weren’t expecting that keeps them intrigued or find a way that emotionally connects to you or your brand and that’s because you are your brand.
 People, at the end of the day, interact with people so managing expectations and over-deliver will lead to real success.

-And the last thing is customer service.
+Without a doubt, and I would not tire of emphasizing it, is customer service.
+In any given hotel or restaurant auditing, I would rate this aspect of customer service at the top.
 It really is the new marketing.
 People trust what other people say implicitly especially when it comes to talking about their experiences.
-So having twenty people under a brand who have all had an amazing experience, well that’s a form of marketing and that’s way more valuable than advertising for the sake of advertising.
+It also serves as a feedback for that organization So having twenty people under a brand who have all had an amazing experience, well that’s a form of marketing and that’s way more valuable than advertising for the sake of advertising.
 Your people are what helps to create the experience.
 Always remember that.